mthilton/TwitterBotRevamped/README.md

 ## Required Libraries
 - Spotipy
 - Python-Twitter
+- Mysql Connector

 ## Upcoming Features
 - (REVERTED) Instead of just having the artists' name, use their twitter handle so they have a direct link.
-- Create a database of songs listened to so we can have like a weekly top hits playlist created and tweeted out.
+- (COMPLETED!)
+Create a database of songs listened to so we can have like a weekly top hits playlist created and tweeted out.

 ## Changelog
 - 4/2/2019